cBournhonesque/lightyear/NOTES.md

   - perfect sync if input_delay > RTT, but with initial sync issues
   - jarring mispredictions if input_delay < RTT
   - sometimes the state is stuck in a misprediction spiral WHY?
+  - looks like the input wasn't taken into account???? sometimes the release is not handled correctly.

 - TODO: lockstep.
 All player just see what's happening on the server. that means inputs are not applied on the client (no prediction).